jakobhelton/jakobhelton.github.io/README.md

 ## Design

 I designed the site around a deep space dark theme (`#08090c` base) with a jade green (`#00a878`) accent color.
 Typography follows LaTeX conventions: Playfair Display for headings and Libre Franklin for body text, with fully justified alignment and no word hyphenation.
-An animated star field with twinkling stars and faint galaxy smudges runs on every page as a background canvas.
+The `text-wrap: pretty` property prevents orphan words (lone words on the last line of a paragraph), and `text-wrap: balance` is applied to headings.
+An animated star field with twinkling stars, faint diffuse nebulae, and spiral galaxy smudges runs on every page as a background canvas.
+Stars are rendered from a power-law size distribution (70% tiny, 20% medium, 9% bright, 1% brilliant), with ~27% drawn as colored pastels (soft blues, yellows, oranges, violets, pinks, gold) and ~10% rendered as ellipsoidal shapes.
+Each page load generates 4–8 nebulae (radial gradients, often with a secondary offset lobe) and several spiral galaxies with logarithmic arms and compact bright cores.
 Dark and light modes are both supported, with the user's preference persisted in `localStorage`.
 The layout is fully responsive, with hamburger navigation on mobile.
 All NASA/JWST images include credited attribution with a clickable source link.

+## Featured Publication

+The landing page includes a static featured publication card below the scroll sections.
+It displays the figure (`assets/images/featured_publication.png`), title, first authors, journal reference, and full abstract.
+LaTeX math in the abstract is rendered client-side by [KaTeX](https://katex.org/) via `$...$` delimiters using the auto-render extension.
+To update the featured publication, edit the `#featured-pub` section in `index.html` and replace `assets/images/featured_publication.png`.

+**Current featured paper:** Helton et al. (2025), *Ionizing Photon Production Efficiencies and Chemical Abundances at Cosmic Dawn Revealed by Ultra-Deep Rest-Frame Optical Spectroscopy of JADES-GS-z14-0*, arXiv:2512.19695.

 ## Auto-Updating Pipeline

-A GitHub Actions workflow (`.github/workflows/update_data.yml`) runs daily at 06:00 UTC and on manual dispatch.
+A GitHub Actions workflow (`.github/workflows/update_data.yml`) runs daily at 06:00 UTC and on manual dispatch, using `actions/checkout@v4.2.2` and `actions/setup-python@v5.3.0`.
 The pipeline executes four scripts in order.

 **`fetch_publications.py`** queries the SciX/ADS API for my public library (`LIBRARY_ID = "57nm1ouuTMusp62fvjiXYg"`) and writes `data/publications.json`.
 Fields include bibcodes, authors, journal, DOI, arXiv ID, citation count, abstract, and refereed status.